Apple Watch: Bands

-Apple Watch comes with an included band (strap) to attach it to the user's wrist.
-The band can be easily changed to other types by holding down the connectors on the bottom of the watch and sliding the band pieces out.
-Third party bands are compatible with Apple Watch; Apple produces bands in a variety of materials and colours.
-Bands designed for the original Series 1-3 38 mm and 42 mm case sizes are compatible with the Series 4-6 40 mm and 44 mm cases, as well as the Series 7 41 mm and 45 mm cases, respectively.
+The Apple Watch comes with an included band (strap) to attach it to the user's wrist.
+The proprietary band attachment mechanism allows swapping models by holding down the connectors on the bottom of the watch and sliding the band pieces out.
+Apple produces bands in a variety of materials and colors; however, third-party bands are still compatible when using Apple's design guidelines.
+Bands designed for the original Series 1–3 38 mm and 42 mm case sizes are compatible with the Series 4–6 40 mm and 44 mm cases, as well as the Series 7 41 mm and 45 mm cases, respectively.

-Starting with Apple Watch Series 5, Apple introduced the online Apple Watch Studio which allows customers to mix and match bands on purchase, eliminating the need to purchase a specific combination of case and band design, and allows for a simplification of packaging (since Apple Watch Series 4 in 2018).
+Starting with the Apple Watch Series 5, Apple introduced the online Apple Watch Studio, which allows customers to mix and match bands on purchase, eliminating the need to purchase a specific combination of case and band design, and allowing for a simplification of packaging (since the Apple Watch Series 4 in 2018).